tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/tfgnn/keras/layers/ReadoutFirstNode.md

 reads out the information it has accumulated there.
 (In other node sets, the first node may be arbitrary -- or nonexistant, in which case this operation must not be used and may raise an error at runtime.)

+This implicit convention is inflexible and hard to validate.
+New models are encouraged to use
+<a href="../../../tfgnn/keras/layers/StructuredReadout.md"><code>tfgnn.keras.layers.StructuredReadout</code></a>
+instead.
+The necessary readout structure should preferably be present in the sampled dataset itself; if not, it can be added after the fact by
+<a href="../../../tfgnn/keras/layers/AddReadoutFromFirstNode.md"><code>tfgnn.keras.layers.AddReadoutFromFirstNode</code></a>.

 <!-- Tabular view -->
  <table class="responsive fixed orange">